Mark-Aurel1us/square_equation_solver/README.md

 To run in help mode, use bash command $ ./program -h   or   $ ./program_test -h

 To run in usage mode, use bash command $ ./program -u   or $ ./program_test -u

+To run in test mode, use param -t